Blyth Spartans A.F.C.: Harry Dunn's success and the Conference North

 Harry Dunn was appointed as manager for the second time in October 2004.
 In 2005–06 Dunn and his assistant Graham Fenton led the Spartans to win the Northern Premier League Premier Division as well as the Northern Premier League Chairman's Cup and the Peter Swailes Memorial Shield, and with it promotion to the Conference North.

 In their first season in the Conference North, Blyth cemented themselves in the top half of the table whilst even enjoying a brief stint in 1st place.
 The season ended with Blyth narrowly missing out on a playoff position on the final day finishing 7th.

 However the next season, Blyth found themselves at the opposite end of the table although some wins towards the end of the season (including a 2–0 win against future Champions, Kettering Town) saw Blyth preserve their Conference North status.
 The third season was a similar story with Blyth struggling for much of the season but wins towards the end of the season again avoided relegation.
-A relatively comfortable 15th-place finish did not reflect the battle against relegation which had preceded it.

 It was 11 years before Blyth reached the 1st round again, but finally in 2008–09 they hit the cup trail again.
 Qualifying round wins against Whitby Town, Buxton and Sheffield FC saw Blyth reach the first round for the first time since 1997.
 A home tie against League Two promotion chasers Shrewsbury Town saw Croft Park host League opposition for the first time since 1981.
 The result matched the occasion as Blyth ran out comfortable 3–1 winners.

 The second round saw Blyth travel to League Two strugglers AFC Bournemouth, who included Darren Anderton amongst their players.
 A hard-fought 0–0 draw on the south coast saw Blyth take Bournemouth back to Croft Park, where Ged Dalton put them through to the third round with a last-minute winner.
 Both games were shown live on Setanta Sports.

 In the third round, Blyth played Premier League opposition competitively for the first time in their history when they welcomed Blackburn Rovers to Croft Park.
 In a game again covered live by Setanta Sports, Blyth fell to a 1–0 defeat with the only goal coming via a direct free kick from Chilean player of the year Carlos Villanueva in the 59th minute.
 A win would have ensured a tie with North East neighbours Sunderland at the Stadium of Light.
 After two successful campaigns to preserve Conference North status, the 2008–09 season saw the end of Harry Dunn's second spell at Croft Park.
-No time was wasted in appointing his successor and on 9 May former Hartlepool United, Darlington & Sheffield United Reserves Manager Mick Tait took up the post for his second spell in charge at Croft Park.
+On 9 May former Hartlepool United, Darlington & Sheffield United Reserves Manager Mick Tait took up the post for his second spell in charge at Croft Park.